Craving for a fish dinner? Learn this delicious but simple baked fish recipe and reap the benefits of its nutritious ingredients.

 - 1/4 cup dry white wine

-- Lay out two sheets of aluminum foil (each about 12 inches long) on a baking sheet.
+- Lay out two sheets of aluminum foil (each about 12 inches long) on a large baking sheet.
+Parchment paper works, too.

 - Place a large handful of baby spinach leaves in the middle of each piece of foil.